Subscribe

 How long can a dog go without eating?

 If your dog has gone more than 24 hours without food you should call the vet.
-Anything more than that (especially any lack of food over a 48 hour period) could be a sign of a serious illness or an emergency.
+Anything more than that (especially any lack of food over 48 hours) could be a sign of a serious illness or an emergency.

 What can you give a dog that refuses to eat?